Michel Onfray

 Michel Onfray ([miʃɛl ɔ̃fʁɛ]; born 1 January 1959) is a French writer and philosopher with a hedonistic, epicurean and atheist worldview.
-A highly-prolific author on philosophy, he has written over 100 books.
+A highly prolific author on philosophy, he has written over 100 books.
 His philosophy is mainly influenced by such thinkers as Nietzsche, Epicurus, the Cynic and Cyrenaic schools, as well as French materialism.
 He has gained notoriety for writing such works as Traité d'athéologie: Physique de la métaphysique (translated into English as Atheist Manifesto: The Case Against Christianity, Judaism, and Islam), Politique du rebelle: traité de résistance et d'insoumission, Physiologie de Georges Palante, portrait d'un nietzchéen de gauche, La puissance d'exister and La sculpture de soi for which he won the annual Prix Médicis in 1993.

-Onfray is often regarded as being left-wing; however, some observers have stated that he harbours right-wing tendencies.
+Onfray is often regarded as being left-wing; however, some observers have stated that he has right-wing tendencies.
 He has become appreciated by some far-right circles, notably with his sovereignist magazine Front populaire.

 Life

-Born in Argentan to a family of Norman farmers, Onfray was sent to a weekly Catholic boarding school from ages 10 to 14.
+Born in Argentan to a family of Norman farmers, Onfray was sent to a weekly Catholic boarding school in Giel from ages 10 to 14.
 This was a solution many parents in France adopted at the time when they lived far from the village school or had working hours that made it too hard or too expensive to transport their children to and from school daily.
 The young Onfray, however, did not appreciate his new environment, which he describes as a place of suffering.
 Onfray went on to graduate with a teaching degree in philosophy.
-He taught this subject to senior students at a high school that concentrates on technical degrees in Caen between 1983 and 2002.
+He taught this subject to senior students at a high school that concentrated on technical degrees in Caen between 1983 and 2002.
 At that time, he and his supporters established the Université populaire de Caen, proclaiming its foundation on a free-of-charge basis and on the manifesto written by Onfray in 2004 (La communauté philosophique).